-To help you make the right calls when crafting your shiny new online design portfolio, we compiled a list of the 7 most important things to keep in mind for flaunting your work professionally - and in style:
+To help you make the right calls when crafting your shiny new online graphic design portfolio, we compiled a list of the 7 most important things to keep in mind for flaunting your work professionally - and in style:

 01. A portfolio is just like any other design project

 When designing your online portfolio, remember that your website is often your visitors’ first impression of you and your work.
 Go for an engaging and sophisticated website that speaks volumes about your design skills by applying your web design capabilities and personal sense of style.
 What comes to mind when you think of your own personal branding and what is the perception you want to convey of yourself and your work?

 02. It’s all about the presentation